CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_1.rst

        :answer_d: No, but it will work correctly if statements 1. and 2. are switched.
        :correct: c
        :feedback_a: Incorrect.
 In this case, the value of 'a' will remain unchanged although 'b' will correctly store the value of 'a'.
        :feedback_b: Incorrect.
-In this case, the code will not compile as we are trying to assign the value of 'temp' to 'b' before declaring 'temp'.
+In this case, the code will not compile as we are trying to assign the value of 'temp' to 'b' before giving a value to 'temp'.
        :feedback_c: Correct.
 Plug any values in 'a' and 'b' and trace the code!
 You will find that it works.
        :feedback_d: Incorrect.
-In this case, the code will not compile as we are trying to assign the value of 'temp' to 'b' before declaring 'temp'.
+In this case, the code will not compile as we are trying to assign the value of 'temp' to 'b' before giving a value to 'temp'.

        A programmer is writing code to switch the values of two integer variables, namely ``a`` and ``b``, using a temporary integer variable, ``temp``.
 This is the pseudo-code that the programmer has come up with:
        ::